 - A blog is a long-term play.
 While you won’t see overnight results, they are likely to be more sustainable.
 A blog lives on the internet forever—or at least until you delete it.

 - It lets you practice your writing—an essential skill to have in business and communication.
-Use tools like Grammarly or Hemmingway to improve your writing.
+Use tools like Writer or Hemmingway to improve your writing.

 For more information on getting started, check out these articles:

 - How to Start a Blog You Can Grow Into a Business

 - 8 Brilliant Blogs Run by Ecommerce Stores (And What You Can Learn From Them)